-One can immediately see that under commitment, the firm would always choose truth telling over its non-commitment strategy even when $\beta < k$.
-By committing to truth telling, the firm guarantees that it will earn a payoff of k if $\theta = 1$, and 0 if $\theta = 0$.
-Meanwhile, under the no-commitment equilibrium, the firm will earn strictly less (β) when $\theta = 1$, because it's credibility is strictly lower.
+One can immediately see that under commitment, the firm would always choose truthtelling over its non-commitment strategy when $\beta < k$.
+By committing to truth-telling, the firm guarantees that it will earn a payoff of k if $\theta = 1$, and 0 if $\theta = 0$.
+Meanwhile, under no-commitment equilibrium, the firm will earn strictly less (β) when $\theta = 1$, because it's credibility will be strictly lower (β/k).
 Meanwhile, it will also earn 0 when $\theta = 0$: though the firm may fake, its payoff from faking is exactly equal to the penalty of error, meaning that the firm will break even.
-In fact, one can show that truth telling is not only better than the equilibrium strategy, but that it is the unique commitment solution under a monopoly.
+In fact, one can show that truth-telling is not only better than the equilibrium strategy, but that it is the unique commitment solution under a monopoly.
 That is, given the ability to commit, a monopolist would never commit errors.
-This result is presented formally in Appendix F. We can thus conclude that a lack of commitment is responsible for errors under a monopoly.
-This also illustrates an important point about a firm's incentives: while commitment makes faking more costly to the firm, it in fact leaves the firm better off in equilibrium.
+This result, and its proof, is presented formally in Appendix F. We can thus conclude that a lack of commitment is responsible for errors under a monopoly.
+This also illustrates an important point about a firm's incentives: while commitment makes faking more costly for a firm, it in fact leaves the firm better off in equilibrium.
 This observation points to a larger theme that will persist even under competition: firms fake not because it intrinsically benefits them, but because it is a side effect of their strategic considerations.